lgy112112/lgy112112/README.md

 ## About Me

 - **Name:** Guoying Liao (David)
-- **Hobbies:** Longboard 🛹, guitar 🎸, customization 🔧, communication 💬
+- **Hobbies:** Longboard 🛹, guitar 🎸, customization 🔧, chat 💬
 - **Some Fun Facts:**
   - 🌟 Participated in the Canton Fair twice, where I successfully traded with many overseas friends and earned my first significant income (which I spent on an iPad Pro).
+I have to say I hate India accent (they are good partners tho).
   - 🏥 Interned at the General Hospital of the People’s Liberation Army in Beijing, working as a physicist in the oncology department.
 I was responsible for dose control and QA/QC.
   - 🤓 Realized women (no offense but) slow me down coding.
   - 🧑‍🤝‍🧑 Have 10+ boy friends.